rosadurante/casterly-app/README.md

 ## Contributions

 Feel free to improve anything of this project by sending pull requests.
-You also can contact with us directly on pablo@recio.me and me@rosadurante.com
+You also can contact directly on me@rosadurante.com